 Just before I proceed any further with this biblical insight, I must make clear that when God promotes, give favor, advances, or elevate you he initiates it by changing the perception of those around you.
 The lessons which were via your trouble and challenges were making the necessary changes in you.
-However I am sure you’ll agree that no matter how much you’ve changed some folks refuse to accept the fact that you’ve changed, and will continue to label or categorize you as to who you use to be.
+However, I am sure you’ll agree that no matter how much you’ve changed some folks refuse to accept the fact that you’ve changed, and will continue to label or categorize you as to who you use to be.
 Therefore, if it were left up to those around you who refuse to accept your change you’ll never advance.
 So, it is necessary for God to change their perception of you to accommodate the change in you.

 Joshua, who was the minister of Moses was about to take on one of the greatest challenges of his life.
 That challenge was taking over as the leader of the children of Israel following Moses’ death.
-Now, least we forget this was not an easy task, simply because Moses was the greatest leader they ever knew.
+Now, lest we forget this was not an easy task, simply because Moses was the greatest leader they ever knew.
 Aside from leading them out of Egyptian bondage, the many miracles that were performed by God through him and to top it off he brought them out of slavery by breaking the back of poverty and causing them to become wealthy.

 Like any good leader Moses affirms Joshua as the future leader to the children of Israel.
 “And Moses called unto Joshua, and said unto him in the sight of Israel, be strong and of good courage.”
 Moses added by saying, “The Lord will go before thee, he will not fail thee nor forsake thee, fear not neither be dismayed” (Deuteronomy 31:7-8).
-In reading this I was compel to ask myself, why would Moses say this to him be strong and of good courage?
+In reading this I was compelled to ask myself, why would Moses say this to him be strong and of good courage?
 I am convinced Moses knew the difficult times Joshua would have faced leading an estimated three million people who revered Moses.